 Zero Trust browsing reduces cyber risk by implementing cloud-based browser isolation.
 Instead of allowing the scripts embedded within webpages to run on the user’s device, they are executed on single-use, disposable browser instances.

-As organisations’ network complexity and attack surface increases, security teams need solutions that enable them to protect their organisation.
-Stop data loss, malware, and phishing with the most performant Zero Trust application access and Internet browsing solution, Cloudflare for Teams, a long-term remote workforce security solution that includes:
+As organizations’ network complexity and attack surface increases, security teams need solutions that enable them to protect their organization.
+Stop data loss, malware, and phishing with the most performant Zero Trust application access and Internet browsing solution, Cloudflare Zero Trust, a long-term remote workforce security solution that includes:

 This article is part of a series on the latest trends and topics impacting today’s technology decision-makers.

 After reading this article you will be able to understand: